packetpilot/bmw-f/readme.md

 Share code: fork me, submit pull requests, ask to maintain the repo.

 ### Be friendly.
 Seriously.
-Even when someone's being a newb, especially when that someone is @thisisdave.
+Even when someone's being a newb.
-(But maybe be a snarky-but-friendly dick-with-a-smiley-face-emoji in other cases.)
-joking not joking

 ## List of ECUs/Modules | Functions
 *This is incomplete as it's been taken from a MY2016*